Project

 Actions #3

-Updated by ben leinfelder about 10 years ago
+Updated by ben leinfelder over 10 years ago

 I was thinking more about this after we talked and wonder if we could combine startDate and endDate into the facet "field" and then process the ranges client-side to get a better visualization.
 You could end up with (numberOfYearsInRange^2) facets, but that's probably safer than constructing a GET request of indeterminate length.